17 Sep What is Asphalt Recycling?

 As Recycle Nation notes, although the product started with the intention of helping the environment, recycled asphalt provided multiple benefits.

 Additionally, the FHWA realized that recycling asphalt could save them money, which could in turn give them more funds to repair existing roads and build new ones.
 This policy reflects the reasons recycling asphalt makes sense for everyone.
 The heavy, petroleum-based material takes up a lot of space in landfills and will never biodegrade.
-Mixing Reclaimed Asphalt Paving (RAP) with virgin asphalt has been shown to make the resulting product stronger than one made with entirely new materials.
+Mixing Reclaimed Asphalt Paving (RAP) with virgin asphalt makes the resulting product stronger than one made with entirely new materials.
 Putting some recycled material in the mix reduced the need for newly mined aggregate, which is always a good thing.
 Mining is water-intensive and tough on the land, so it is best to avoid doing it whenever possible.
 Throw in the carbon emissions that come from transporting material (especially very heavy rock) to a manufacturing plant and the environmental impact of the aggregate can be quite high.

 Using recycled asphalt also saves people money.
 As petroleum prices increase, so does the cost of asphalt.
 Using some recycled materials decreases the manufacturing cost, which is good whether you are a taxpayer funding a new highway or a homeowner building a new driveway.”